opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ## Support for algorithms

-ML Commons supports various algorithms that you can use to train and predict ML models or test data-driven predictions without a model.
+ML Commons supports various algorithms to help train ML models and make predictions or test data-driven predictions without a model.
 For more information, see [Supported algorithms]({{site.url}}{{site.baseurl}}/ml-commons-plugin/algorithms/).

 ## ML Commons API